HEAT PRINCIPLES, POLICIES, & PROCEDURES

 - HEAT provides topical and timely discussions in our classrooms to keep our dancers safe.
 We have dedicated time allotted in several of our classrooms to provide an opportunity for dancers to discuss.

-- HEAT provides our HEAT Forum, periodical webinars offered on Instagram Live.
+- HEAT provides our HEAT Forum, periodical webinars offered online and through social media.
 These are topical and timely discussions online designed to keep our dancers safe and educated.

 - HEAT encourages dancers to examine their feelings & self and to self-advocate for their well-being.
 We invite dancers to always self-advocate!